Xopher00/Project_Lambert/README.md

 where $\alpha$ is the temperature parameter.
 A known consequence is that smoothing breaks the distributivity and idempotency of the exact semiring; algebraic guarantees of the crisp max-min semiring do not transfer, and error accumulates with composition depth.

-**Witness tracking and provenance.** During each Join, all intermediate indices $y =  \min(A[x,y], B[y,z])$ — the entity that "witnesses" the inference — above a contribution threshold are recorded along with their contribution score.
+**Witness tracking and provenance.** During each Join, all intermediate indices $y =  \min(A[x,y], B[y,z])$ — the entities that "witness" the inference — above a contribution threshold are recorded along with their contribution score.
 [Green, Karvounarakis & Tannen (2007, PODS)](https://dl.acm.org/doi/10.1145/1265530.1265535) proved that query annotations propagate through relational algebra via semiring operations.
 Under the fuzzy semiring, Lambert's composition is exactly relational composition with provenance: the witness is the provenance certificate.
 These recorded witnesses are then used to reconstruct a human-readable proof tree tracing exactly which intermediate entities justified each conclusion — the concrete mechanism behind the provenance goal described above.

 **Fixed-point convergence.** The iteration $A_{n+1} = \text{Join}(A_n, B)$ has guaranteed fixed-point existence via the [Knaster-Tarski theorem (1955)](https://projecteuclid.org/journals/pacific-journal-of-mathematics/volume-5/issue-2/A-lattice-theoretical-fixpoint-theorem-and-its-applications/pjm/1103044538.full): any monotone function on a complete lattice has fixed points, and $([0,1]^N, \leq)$ is a complete lattice.
 At positive temperature, SmoothMax/SmoothMin are locally contractive, giving geometric convergence near a fixed point: